cs50nestm/web/breakout2022/README.md

 Build a Breakout game.

 ## Preview
 Once the game is complete, it could look something like this.
-Of course, you are welcome to use your own graphics as well!
+You can then customize it to add powerups, varied size paddles, locked bricks and your own creative touches!

 <style type="text/css">
 .iframe_container {